 The proposed land exchange would result in approximately 19.84 acres of USFWS fee-title land being divested out of Federal ownership to the Utilities.
 The Utilities have agreed to honor all commitments previously made under the ROW proposal on the divested lands along the Oak Road corridor as part of the proposed land exchange, so no additional effects are reasonably foreseeable and therefore not analyzed here.
-In return, USFWS would acquire 36 acres of privately owned land (Wagner Tract), thereby conserving the geology and soil resources in this parcel as part of the Refuge's land base.
+In return, USFWS would acquire 36 acres of privately owned land (Wagner Tract).
+In addition, the Utilities' have committed to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge.
+Together, these actions would conserve the geology and soil resources on these parcels as part of the Refuge's land base.